Shenandoah Airship Disaster

 America had four zeppelins of its own in the 1920s and 1930s.
 One -- the Los Angeles -- was built by the Germans, flew successfully for a decade, and retired with dignity.
 The other three -- the Shenandoah, Akron, and Macon -- were built by Americans, and each crashed less than two years after its first flight.

 The first, and the only one to crash on land (and thus be suitable as a tourist attraction) was the Shenandoah.
-In September 1925 it was ordered to conduct an ill-advised publicity tour of Midwestern state fairs.
+On September 3, 1925, it was ordered to conduct an ill-advised publicity tour of Midwestern state fairs.
 Less than 24 hours into its flight "the strongest airship in the world" was caught in a thunderstorm, torn to pieces, and scattered across the rolling hills of Noble County in southeastern Ohio.
 Amazingly, 29 of its crew of 43 survived.

 A Zeppelin crash site, like an elephant execution site, is something worth visiting, and the folks in Noble County have provided several locations where the modern traveler can ponder the calamity-prone sky whales of yesteryear.

 The first is the official Shenandoah Memorial.
 It originally stood at the spot where the stern section of the Shenandoah fell to earth, but that was back in the wooded hills where few people could visit.
 The people of Ava have since moved it to a convenient spot along Hwy 821, two houses north of the Methodist Church.
 A small metal replica of the Shenandoah floats inside a tall granite archway, surrounded by swirling metal storm clouds ready to rip the airship apart.
 A weathered bronze plaque lists the names of the dead.